Semantic Communication and Control Co-Design for Multi-Objective Distinct Dynamics: Preliminaries

 \subsubsection{Signal Temporal Logic}

-STL is a formal language for analyzing and interpreting discrete-time signals from control systems~\cite{leung2020back}.
-STL defines control rules over predicates, such as $\mu_{c} := \mathbf{x}_{i}(p) < c$, where $c$ is a scalar.
-The syntax of an STL formula is given by
+\gls{stl} is a formal mathematical language to specify the temporal properties of discrete-time signals in control systems~\cite{leung2020back}.
+It enables the expression of time-bounded safety and control properties, making it suitable to guide the behavior of control systems under dynamic, real-time constraints.
+The \gls{stl} defines control rules over predicates such as $\mu_{c} := \mathbf{x}_{i}(p) < c$, where $c$ is a scalar.
+The syntax of a \gls{stl} formula is given by